FAQ

 There are six clinical sites: McGill University Health Center (MCH, MGH & RVH), Jewish General, St-Mary’s and Lakeshore (CSSS-ODI) Hospitals.

-If a pregnancy occurs at any point during her studies, the student must immediately inform the Program Coordinator so that appropriate safety measures can be initiated.
+If a pregnancy occurs at any point during their studies, the student must immediately inform the Program Coordinator so that appropriate safety measures can be initiated.
 If the pregnancy occurs at any point during a course that includes a clinical component, the student must inform the Clinical Instructor and Clinical Coordinator, in addition to the Program Coordinator.
 Failure to disclose this information will place the student’s unborn child at risk.